AlexGustafsson/wsic/README.md

 * `clang-format` refers to version 7 which comes with `clang`
 * `openssl 1.1.1` is available in the system include path or `/usr/local/opt/openssl@1.1/include` (`apt install libssl-dev` on Ubuntu, `brew install openssl@1.1` on macOS)

-_NOTE: for instructions on how to install all the prerequisites on Ubuntu, refer to the CI image used by WSIC over at https://gitlab.axgn.se/wsic/ci-image (see `Dockerfile`)._
+_NOTE: For instructions on how to install all the prerequisites on Ubuntu, refer to the CI image used by WSIC over at https://gitlab.axgn.se/wsic/ci-image (see `Dockerfile`)._

 ```Bash
 # Clone the repository